Prospect B2B: Why is it difficult?

 B2B Prospecting: The Ultimate Prospecting Plan

-Prospecting is an activity that does not always get a good press.
-For salespeople, the process often appears time-consuming, tedious and daunting.
+Prospecting B2B is an activity that does not always have a good press.
+For salespeople, the approach often appears time -consuming, tedious and off -putting.

 Indeed, in B2B, decision-makers are already in high demand.
 When they can, they try to avoid new commercial solicitations.
 When the salesperson manages to make contact despite all the obstacles, the attention span of their interlocutor is very limited.